-Monkey is named after his paternal Grandfather (see previous post), who sadly passed away four and half months before Monkey was born.
+My son is named after his paternal Grandfather (see the previous post), who sadly passed away four and half months before he was born.
 Daddy P comes from a long line of greengrocer’s and florists and when I noticed Grandpa’s Garden I knew that this book would become a family favourite for a very special reason.
 So I was thrilled when a copy arrived on our doorstep.

-Monkey know’s who Grandpa P is, there are photo’s of him and his Granny P (also sadly not with us) in our Living Room.
+My son know’s who Grandpa P is, there are photos of him and his Granny P (also sadly not with us) in our Living Room.
 We visit their grave regularly.
-Now we have a book that will help us explain what Grandpa P did 🙂
+Now we have a book that will help us explain what Grandpa P did.

-Daddy P loved the way that the process of cultivating the vegetables was explained in a language that Monkey can understand (aged 3 and half nearly), and the illustrations explain the story perfectly.
+Daddy P loved the way that the process of cultivating the vegetables was explained in a language that my son can understand (aged 3 and a half nearly), and the illustrations explain the story perfectly.

-I love the fact that this is a lasting story book, yes, it has a personal implication for our family, but as with the other Barefoot Books I’ve so recently discovered, it has a number of pages at the back of the book which explain more fully about the books subject matter.
-So as Monkey grows up he will get even more out of this beautiful book.
+I love the fact that this is a lasting storybook, yes, it has a personal implication for our family, but as with the other Barefoot Books I’ve so recently discovered, it has a number of pages at the back of the book which explain more fully about the books subject matter.
+So as he grows up he will get even more out of this beautiful book.